+\ Business-type activities, such as hospital operations. \\ Accounts for goods or services provided by one department to another on a cost-reimbursement basis.
 Note: Excludes the City and County of San Francisco.
 Percentages do not sum to 100 due to rounding.
 Source: California State Controller's Office

-State Rules Determining Counties' Revenue-Raising Authority

-State Rules Determine the Authority of Counties to Raise Revenue
+THE STATE RULES THAT DETERMINE COUNTIES' REVENUE-RAISING AUTHORITY

+STATE RULES ESTABLISH COUNTIES' AUTHORITY TO RAISE REVENUE

-- Counties can levy a number of taxes and other charges in order to fund public services and systems. - The rules that allow counties to create, increase, or extend various charges are found in state law - as determined by the Legislature - as well as in the state Constitution. - Statewide ballot measures approved by voters since the late 1970s have constrained counties' ability to raise revenues. - These measures are Proposition 13 (1978), Prop.
+Counties can levy a number of taxes and other charges to fund public services and systems.

+• The rules that allow counties to create, increase, or extend various charges are found in state law - as determined by the Legislature - as well as in the state Constitution.

+Statewide ballot measures approved by voters since the late 1970s have constrained counties' ability to raise revenues.

+• These measures are Proposition 13 (1978), Prop.
 62 (1986), Prop.
 218 (1996), and Prop.
 26 (2010).

-Counties Can Increase the Property Tax Rate Solely to Pay for Voter-Approved Debt
+COUNTIES CAN INCREASE THE PROPERTY TAX RATE SOLELY TO PAY FOR VOTER-APPROVED DEBT

-- Prop.
-13 (1978) limits the countywide property tax rate to 1 percent of a property's assessed value. - Each county collects revenues raised by this rate and allocates them to the county government, cities, and other local jurisdictions based on complex formulas.
-Revenues from the 1 percent rate may be used for any purpose. - Local jurisdictions may increase the 1 percent rate to pay for voter-approved debt, but not to increase revenues for services or general operating expenses. - Most voter-approved debt rates are used to repay bonds issued for local infrastructure projects.
-At the county level, bonds must be approved by a two-thirds vote of both the Board of Supervisors and the voters.
+Prop.
+13 (1978) limits the countywide property tax rate to 1% of a property's assessed value.

+- Each county collects revenues raised by this 1% rate and allocates them to the county government, cities, and other local jurisdictions based on complex formulas. - Revenues from the 1% rate may be used for any purpose.

+Local jurisdictions may increase the 1% rate to pay for voter-approved debt, but not to increase revenues for services or general operating expenses.

+- Most voter-approved debt rates are used to repay bonds issued for local infrastructure projects. - At the county level, bonds must be approved by a two-thirds vote of both the Board of Supervisors and the voters.

-Counties Can Raise Other Taxes, but Only With Voter Approval
+COUNTIES CAN RAISE OTHER TAXES, BUT ONLY WITH VOTER APPROVAL

-- In contrast to counties' limited authority over property taxes, counties may levy a broad range of other taxes to support local services.

-- These include taxes on:
+In contrast to counties' limited authority over property taxes, counties may levy a broad range of other taxes to support local services.
+These include taxes on:

 - Retail sales.

 - Short-term lodgings.

 - Businesses.

 - Property transfers.

 - Parcels of property.

-- However, county proposals to increase taxes generally must be approved by local voters.